| Go to the first, previous, next, last section, table of contents.

 An unknown error occurred.

-my_bool mysql_eof(MYSQL_RES *result)
+my_bool mysql_eof(MYSQL_RES *result) 20.4.10.1 Description

-This function is deprecated. mysql_errno() or mysql_error()
+This function is deprecated. mysql_errno()ormysql_error()may be used instead.

-mysql_eof() determines whether or not the last row of a result
+mysql_eof()determines whether or not the last row of a result

 set has been read.